Teach Me

 When you’re pregnant, your body undergoes many changes as it makes room for your little one (or two or more!).
 While some of these changes may be no big whoop, others, particularly things like cramping and pain, can have you quickly searching Google for their causes.

-While some mild pregnancy cramps are a normal symptom of your ever-expanding body, other cramps could indicate a serious problem.
+While some pregnancy cramps are a normal, others can be a sign of a more serious problem so it's important to know when to be concerned.
 Pregnancy cramps can give many women anxiety, so it’s important to know the common reasons for their occurrence and what you should do about them.

 We asked Bailey Bylow, an OBGYN nurse practitioner with Banner Health, to help explain the normal causes for abdominal cramping, abnormal causes and treatment recommendations for both.